raf-swiderski/CV/README.md

 _Sound Engineer_

-- Creating immersive audio production tools for musicians / music creators.
+- Creating 3D AR immersive audio production tools for musicians / music creators.
+- The product: Musicians/producers could mix audio using an augmented reality spatial audio mixing tool in 3D object-based audio.
 - Working in an agile team with software engineers & musicians to deliver on user requirements.
 - Liased with potiential clients to promote the idea of using 3D audio for music tracks, and to create music using 3D audio software.
-- The company was the commercial arm of a 5 year long research project funded by InnovateUk and the BBC.
+- The company was the commercial arm of a 5 year research project funded by InnovateUk and the BBC (S3A).
 - Our team secured funding for an extra InnovateUK grant for tech startups.

 **Santi - Feature Film** :movie_camera: (November 2020 to June 2021)